 Communications Specialist VISTA

 Diana provides communications skills and expertise to Canopy work through Americorps Vista.
 She works on updating and enhancing communication tools and resources, developing collateral materials, and expanding the capacity of the Canopy team and partners around communication strategies.
 She has a Master in Public Health in Epidemiology from Loma Linda University School of Public Health, and a Master in Public Administration from the University of Colorado, Denver, Public Affairs Program.
 She is currently an Affiliate Faculty with Metropolitan State University of Denver, teaching Health Care Organization for the Health Professions Department.
 Diana has vast knowledge about early childhood education and youth building as well as journalism, technical writing, editing, B2B solicitations, and fundraising.
 To contact Diana, email: [email protected]

 Emily provides project assistance at The Civic Canopy, contributing strategic support for planning and logistics to ensure meetings and events are designed in an inviting, inclusive way so all voices can participate.
 She develops supportive resources and materials that facilitate engagement and oversees many of the Canopy’s communication tools.
 She works with existing networks the Canopy supports along with numerous other Canopy projects to share her problem-solving skills and team playing attitude across the Canopy.
-Emily studied Sociology with a focus in Women’s Studies at Colorado State University, becoming interested in advocacy for underserved populations through lived experience, and policy and evaluation research.
+Emily studied Sociology with a focus in Women’s Studies at Colorado State University, becoming interested in advocacy for underserved populations through lived experience, policy, and evaluation research.
 To contact Emily, email: [email protected]